Interior Designer Elkhart Goshen Indiana

 Because space affects our behavior and our behavior affects our space, the divisions and restrictions of space should form the foundation of architectural planning and interior design, This plan leads the decorating decisions which affect how you work, feel and socialize.
 So take the time to create a master design plan before you call the contractor or start making purchases, it will save you time, stress and money.

 When analyzing and considering how to best use space, I begin with creating 'functional zones' within the space (sometimes using a bubble diagram) before creating the floor plan.
 After I have a floor plan that works, then I define the 'star' of the show (aka: focal point) and add supporting characters.
-A well thought out floor plan and elevation will be your road map to design success.
+A well thought out plan will be your road map to design success.

 After you've created the master plan--be patient and follow it!
 The design process takes time and discipline. but you'll end up finishing faster, saving money and be happier with the result.